Shopping for a new Ram 1500?

 Chrysler's Pentastar 3.6-liter V-6 is the base engine in the Ram 1500, and it's tuned for 305 horsepower and 269 pound-feet of torque in the full-size truck.
 It's powerful enough for casual truck users, and is rated at 17/25 mpg--18 mpg city when stop/start technology is specified, making it the best full-size truck by a wide margin.
 Its eight-speed automatic doesn't feel at all busy, though the rotary-knob shifter takes a while to grow accustomed to.
 It's now a relevant piece of the Ram powertrain puzzle, even before you factor in the additional eco gold of a stronger but lighter-weight frame (more high-strength steel), aerodynamic shutters, low-rolling-resistance tires, and pulse-width modulation (which improves the efficiency of the alternator and accessories) and a new thermal management system.
 It's just not all that strong--towing is rated a few hundred pounds less than the V-6 F-150, GMC Sierra, or Chevy Silverado.

 New for the 2014 model year is the excellent EcoDiesel, a 3.0-liter turbodiesel six that make the Ram 1500 the first full-size light-duty pickup to offer a diesel in America.
 It's rated at 240 hp and 420 lb-ft, same as it is when it's fitted in the Jeep Grand Cherokee, and it's coupled to the eight-speed automatic.
-Offered in a range of models, it's priced nearly $3,000 higher than a similarly equipped Ram with a HEMI V-8, but fuel economy is promised to be strikingly higher.
+Offered in a range of models, it's priced nearly $3,000 higher than a similarly equipped Ram with a HEMI V-8, but fuel economy of 20/28 mpg is much higher.

 HEMI models now make 395 horsepower and 407 pound-feet, and they incorporate both variable valve timing (VVT) and a cylinder shut-off system.
 A version of the new eight-speed automatic is paired with the HEMI, though a few of the lower-cost trims continue to carry over the six-speed automatic.
 The 4.7-liter V-8?
 It's finally gone.
 If cost is no object, the HEMI's still the way to go, for its muscular power and 0-60 mph times of far less than 7 seconds.